TY-Jeong/VacHopPy/README.md

 Note that not only hoppings through the vacancy, but also site-exchanges between oxygein ions are also observed, indicating that the lattice hopping is not the only mechanism of oxygen transport.

 For example, below is a snapshot at step 119.
-The oxygen ions labelled by 34, 35, 58, 59 exchanged their site, with hourglass-shape.
+The oxygen ions labelled by 34(magenta), 35(green), 58(light green), 59(grey) exchanged their site, with hourglass-shape.
 (The labels can be displayed by setting `label=True`.)

 <div align=center>
 <p>